 When molecules undergo genetic mutations, they stimulate the growth and spread of cancer cells.

 Part of melanoma cells have genetic mutations in BRAF protein.
 BRAF are molecules that help regulate cell growth.

 The mutation BRAF triggers cells develop abnormally and get out of control.
 Target therapy blocks the activity of MEK protein and BRAF protein.
 Thus, targeted drugs slow or stop the growth and spread of melanoma.

-Drugs used for targeted therapy:
+Medicines approved by FDA for targeted therapy:

 ♦ Dabrafenib (Tafinlar) + Trametinib (Mekinist) combination